ookk2011/wuseman-EMAGNET/README.md

 </a>
 </p>

-# NOTICE:
-### If you have problems when downloading files with lynx set as browser please remove parallel during download or please use elinks until I fix this:

-    wget: Resolving    visible links... failed: Name or service not know  https://pastebin.com

-#### Just copy and paste:

-    sed -i 's/BROWSER=lynx/BROWSER=elinks/g' /etc/emagnet.conf

 | Version            |  Released      | Status                            | Tested On                          |
 | :----------------- | :------------- | :-------------------------------- | :----------------------------------|